aenarete/KiteControllers.jl/README.md

 on_timer(fpc)
 calc_steering(fpc, parking)
 ```
-The control commands are usually received from the FlightPathPlanner, the output of the model or the system state estimator must call `on_est_systate()` each time-step.
+The control commands are usually received from the FlightPathPlanner, the output of the model or the system state estimator must call `on_est_systate()` each time step.
 <p align="center"><img src="./docs/flight_path_controller_I.png" width="500" /></p>
 <p align="center"><img src="./docs/flight_path_controller_II.png" width="500" /></p>